• Skip to primary navigation

 • Salt

-• Very Cold Water: Avoid using warm or hot water.
+• Very Cold Water: Avoid using warm or room temperature water, or this promotes gluten development, causing soggy, tough pancakes.

 Dipping Sauce